Search

 Schools & School Systems

-School leaders and educators can use MDI data as a foundation for setting short- and long-term goals regarding children’s social and emotional development, health and nutrition, well-being, and constructive use of time after school.
+School leaders and educators can use MDI data as a foundation for setting short- and long-term goals regarding children’s social and emotional development, health and nutrition, well-being, and constructive use of time outside of school.

 Community Agencies & Coalitions

-Given that the MDI provides important data on children’s engagement in activities during the after-school hours, including children’s wishes for after school time, agencies that provide after-school programs for children can utilize MDI data to help them better understand the children whom they serve.
+Given that the MDI provides important data on children’s engagement in activities outside of school hours – including children’s wishes for out-of-school time – agencies that provide out-of-school programs for children can utilize MDI data to help them better understand the children whom they serve.

 Children